MiraKaffe/logan_2025/index.md

 ##investing in your technical future XXXYYY
 ```

-## Investing in Your Technical Future
+## Investing in a significant prescription of painkillers and anxiety meds

 ```